 Jewish Biomedical Ethics

 No prior Jewish education is required , and priority will be given to students with demonstrated interest in the fields mentioned above .
-The meetings will be on Tuesdays from 6:30-8 pm, beginning in February 2013.
+The meetings will be on Mondays from 5:30-7:15 pm, beginning on September 22.
 Meetings take place over dinner, which will be fully subsidized for upperclassmen.
 Confirmed speakers include:

 Dr. Kenneth Prager, Professor of Clinical Medicine, Director of Clinical Ethics and Chairman of the Medical Ethics Committee at Columbia University Medical Center.
-His topic will be “ Reflections on the current state of Jewish Medical Ethics in end-of-life Scenarios.”
+His topic will be Jewish Medical Ethics and end-of-life scenarios.”

 For more information, please email Rabbi Sara: firstname.lastname@example.org